Skip to content

 Enjoyed the video?
 Subscribe and tap the bell for updates on new recipes.
 Thank you for your support!

-How to Find and Pick Nopales
+Where to Find Nopales

 These days, nopales are easy to find in restaurants, Mexican markets, and farmers markets.
 My dad even grows them at home in California, which shows just how accessible and loved they’ve become.